Weston, Florida: Florida State House

 Florida State Representative and former Weston City Commissioner Robin Bartleman.

 Weston is located in the Florida State House's 104th district, which as of January 2022 is represented in the Florida State House of Representatives by Robin Bartleman (D–Weston).

 Additionally, Bartleman had previously served as a City Commissioner of Weston, serving in that capacity between 2000 and 2004.

 Florida State Senate

 Weston is located in the Florida State Senate's 32nd district, which as of January 2022 is represented in the Florida State Senate by Lauren F. Book (D–Plantation).

 Federal representation

 United States Congress

-As of January 2022, Weston is represented in the United States Congress by Debbie Wasserman Schultz (D–Weston).
+As of September 2026, Weston is represented in the United States Congress by Debbie Wasserman Schultz (D–Weston).

 United States Senate

-Like the rest of Florida, Weston is represented in the United States Senate as of January 2022 by Marco Rubio (R–Miami) and Rick Scott (R–Naples).
+Like the rest of Florida, Weston is represented in the United States Senate as of September 2026 by Ashley Moody (R–Tampa) and Rick Scott (R–Naples).

 Sports

 The City of Weston contracts with the Weston Sports Alliance, Inc., the city's own all volunteer organization to manage and oversee its organized athletic league programs.
 The alliance is formed by six charter organizations: baseball/softball/t-ball, basketball, football, soccer, lacrosse and rugby, with roughly 9,000 participants annually.

 The Weston FC, based in Weston, is Florida's largest soccer club and is one of the largest in the United States.

 On October 16–18, 2013, Weston hosted the World Hardcourt Bike Polo Championship.